TrellixVulnTeam/swahilipython_SCMU/Doc/library/index.rst

 optional components.

-In addition to the standard library, there is a growing collection of several thousand components (from individual programs and modules to packages and entire application development frameworks), available from the `Python Package Index <https://pypi.org>`_.
+In addition to the standard library, there is a growing collection of several thousand components (kutoka individual programs and modules to packages and entire application development frameworks), available kutoka the `Python Package Index <https://pypi.org>`_.

 ..
 We don't use :numbered: option for the TOC below as it enforces